Notes

 Workflow

-A typical Bayesian workflow includes specifying the prior distribution, determining the likelihood function, and combining both using Bayes' theorem to obtain the posterior distribution.
+A typical purely Bayesian workflow includes specifying the prior distribution, determining the likelihood function, and combining both using Bayes' theorem to obtain the posterior distribution.
 This process involves model checking, refinement, and sensitivity analysis to ensure robust Bayesian inferences.

 Empirical Bayesian Inference